2024 Carolina Panthers season: Roster moves

 On September 17, the Panthers signed TE Feleipe Franks to the active roster, released TE Jordan Matthews, and waived OLB Eku Leota.

 Week 3: at Las Vegas Raiders

 After starting the season 0–2, veteran Andy Dalton was named starting quarterback for week three.
-In the first quarter, Dalton passed it to Chuba Hubbard for a touchdown.
-Las Vegas tied it up at the end of the quarter.
+In Dalton's first start, the Panthers looked nothing like the team who got outscored 73–13 in the previous two games.
+In the first quarter, Andy Dalton passed it to Chuba Hubbard for a touchdown.
+However, the Raiders tied the game at the end of the quarter.
 Carolina scored two touchdowns in the second and went into halftime with a 21–7 lead.
 Eddy Piñeiro kicked two field goals in the third.
 In the fourth quarter, Diontae Johnson scored a touchdown, but their attempt for a two-point conversion failed.
 The Raiders answered with Gardner Minshew throwing it to Jakobi Meyers for a touchdown.
 Piñeriro kicked another field goal for Carolina.
-Las Vegas scored another touchdown.
-The Panthers won 36–22 and Carolina improved to 1–2.
+Las Vegas scored another touchdown to reach the final score of 36–22.
+The Panthers picked up their first win of the season, improving to 1–2.